FOR NOVEMBER 3RD OFFICIAL POLL RESULTS; CLICK HERE

 - Administers Oath of Office to all members of boards, commissions, and committees and advisement of members of obligations under Open Meeting Law and Conflict of Interest Law*

-- Provides notary services
+- Provides notary services for certain documents

 - Compiles and distributes the official City Street Listing Book